Prevention and Educational Efforts

 - Fire/Health Safety inspections are conducted for every room three times per year.
 Violations are documented with a corrective action plan implemented.

-- Fire drills are conducted to practice Emergency Preparedness such as escape routes & evacuation plans.
+- Evacuation drills are conducted to practice Emergency Preparedness such as escape routes & evacuation plans.

 - This joint effort involves Residence Life, Public Safety, Environmental Health & Safety and Facilities Management departments.